Human Rights

 Our commitments to respect human rights

 At Scotiabank, respect for human rights is fundamental to the way we do business and is part of our core values across all of our business activities and operations.
-As a leading bank in the Americas and guided by our purpose, for every future, we have chosen to adopt a Human Rights Statement at the highest level of our organization.
+Guided by our purpose, for every future, we have chosen to adopt this Human Rights Statement at the highest level of our organization

 Scotiabank's Human Rights Statement